 We restored the original for Our pleasure and to make you a reminder

-Now don’t loose time, just go and give a tasty dinner to your feline!
+Now don’t lose time, just go and give a tasty dinner to your feline!

 Thus speaks Zarathustra the Cat